top of page

 Of Truth and Empathy

 Have you ever had an interaction with someone that left you speechless?
 It goes something like this: “I just don’t think that’s right.”
 “Are you serious?
 Wow… Aren’t you supposed to be Christian?
 Show some empathy or compassion, isn't that what Jesus would do!?”
-Pick the topic – abortion, eternal life, race, identity and a myriad of others.
+Pick the topic – abortion, eternal life, race, identity, and a myriad of others.
 This is often how some of those conversations end.
-The highest moral ground goes to the one that is most empathetic to the plight
+The highest moral ground goes to the one who is most empathetic to the plight

 Josh Klein